Mreaggle/JumpstyleUnitedNations/JUNToolkit/README.md

 - **Website:** [youtube.com](https://www.youtube.com)
 - **How to Use:** Search for specific tracks, tutorials, or full sets to enhance your Jumpstyle skills and knowledge.

 ---

+## Tends and Analytics

+- **🧩 Trend Analytics Dashboard:**
+  [Google Trends](https://trends.google.com/) - An interactive dashboard that allows you to see the popularity of "Jumpstyle" over time and across different regions.
+You can compare it with other terms and analyze search interest trends.

+  [Exploding Topics](https://explodingtopics.com/) - Identifies rapidly growing topics, including niche ones like Jumpstyle, by analyzing online discussions, searches, and other data points.

+- **📊 Data Collection Tools:**
+  [Social Searcher](https://www.social-searcher.com/) - A tool for gathering data from various social media platforms, allowing you to track mentions of "Jumpstyle" and analyze user engagement.

+  [Brand24](https://brand24.com/) - A media monitoring tool that collects data from social media, blogs, news sites, and more, providing real-time insights into mentions of "Jumpstyle".

+- **📉 Data Visualization:**
+  [Tableau Public](https://public.tableau.com/) - A powerful data visualization tool that lets you create interactive charts, graphs, and maps to represent Jumpstyle trends visually.

+  [Google Data Studio](https://datastudio.google.com/) - A free tool that allows you to transform your data into customizable informative reports and dashboards.
+You can connect it with data sources like Google Analytics and social media.

+- **📝 Reports and Insights:**
+  [BuzzSumo](https://buzzsumo.com/) - Provides detailed reports and analysis on trending content related to "Jumpstyle", including engagement metrics and influencer insights.

+  [Sprout Social](https://sproutsocial.com/) - Offers comprehensive reports on social media performance, helping you understand how Jumpstyle is being discussed across platforms.

+- **🔍 Trend Search Engine:**
+  [Talkwalker](https://www.talkwalker.com/) - A powerful search engine for monitoring and analyzing online mentions of "Jumpstyle".
+It provides in-depth trend analysis and real-time search capabilities.

+  [Mention](https://mention.com/) - Allows you to search for specific Jumpstyle trends and related content across the internet, including social media, blogs, and news sites.

+These tools provide a comprehensive suite of options for monitoring and analyzing Jumpstyle trends across various online platforms.
+---

 ## Content Creation and Collaboration